hhvm/user-documentation/guides/hhvm/01-installation/01-introduction.md

 ### LTS Releases

 HHVM releases a point (stable) release on the order of every 8 weeks.
 Every third major point release of HHVM (e.g, 3.6, 3.9) is considered a long-term support (LTS) release.
-These releases are supported for nearly one year (48 weeks), and are backported with critical bug fixes and security patches.
+These releases are supported for around one year (~48 weeks), and are backported with critical bug fixes and security patches.
 At any given time, there will be two supported LTS releases.

 LTS Version | Release Date | End of Support
 ------------|--------------|---------------
-3.12 | 29 January 2016 | 30 December 2016
+3.12 | 29 January 2016 | 13 February 2017
-3.15 | 7 September 2016 | 9 August 2017
+3.15 | 7 September 2016 | 31 July 2017
 3.18 | 13 February 2017 | 15 January 2018

 In addition to the normal stable packages, there are supported [LTS releases](/hhvm/installation/linux#obtaining-lts-releases) for the above distributions.